 Make sure you tell the driver of the 4×4 bus in Jijoca that you want to stop at the “Agencia do Preá”.
 Also make sure to let us know in advance which bus you will be coming on so that we can organise a buggy to pick you up from the bus stop since it is about 1 km away from the hotel, by the beach.

 Fretcar charges about R$ 90 per person for each trip (per person), and the buggy driver will charge R$ 30 (for up to 4 people with luggage) to wait for you at the bus stop and drop you off at the hotel.
 The only difficulty with this method is that the seat availability may be limited in high season and online pre-booking is not yet available.

 Flying to Preá is the fastest and most exciting way to get there.
 The helicopter ride takes about 80 minutes from the Old Airport (about 5 minutes from the International Airport) to Vila Preá.

 You will fly at low altitude along the 290 km of coast line that separate Fortaleza from Preá Beach.
 Imagine miles and miles of white sandy beaches, pristine sand dunes and beautiful blue waters unfolding before your eyes.

-The cost for this quick trip is between R$ 7,500 and R$ 8,500 for 4 to 5 passengers, we’ll have the red carpet await for you upon landing in front of the hotel.
-If you are travelling with bulky luggage, add R$ 450 for a 4×4 pickup truck to transport it via land to the hotel.
+The cost for this quick trip is R$ 15,000 (until the 30th of November) for 5 passengers and a maximum weight of bagage of 20 kg a person.
+We’ll have the red carpet await for you upon landing in front of the hotel.
+If you are travelling with bulky luggage, add R$ 650 (2019-2020) for a 4×4 pickup truck to transport it via land to the hotel.